iaamar/truexam-api/README.md

 API Documentation using swagger-ui

-# How to run on your PC
+# Execute below commands to run on your machine
 ## 1.npm install
 ## 2.nodemon app.js / npm start